The file system

 mkpath(path::AbstractString; mode::Unsigned = 0o777)

-Create all intermediate directories in the path
+Creates all necessary intermediate directories in the path

-as required.
-Directories are created with the permissions mode
+.
+Directories are created with the mode

 If path